-Vermont Law Help is a partnership of Vermont Legal Aid and Legal Services Law Line of Vermont.
-We provide free civil (not criminal) legal help to low-income people who live in Vermont.
-There is no charge for our services.
+Vermont Legal Aid and Legal Services Vermont work together to provide free civil (not criminal) legal help to low-income people who live in Vermont.
+Our services are free.

 Please contact us to find out if we can help you.
 We may be able to give you advice.
 We may be able to tell you where to find information to help you represent yourself in court.

 We can’t help everyone who needs help.
 We may not be able to help you based on your income.
 We do not have enough lawyers to help everyone who asks us.

 Problems we cannot help with: We can’t help you with traffic violations.
 We can’t help you with most personal injury cases, workers compensation, and real estate law.
 We can’t help you if you are a landlord with a tenant problem.
 We also can’t defend you in a criminal case, but we do represent victims of crime or abuse in criminal cases and Relief from Abuse cases.

 - Use the Legal Help Tool.
 Use our anonymous guide to finding legal information and fill out a form to ask for legal advice on problems that we might help with.

 - Explore our web pages.
 Choose from the menu of legal and health care topics.

 You may get the fastest response if you fill out our Legal Help Request Form at any time.
 If possible, include your email address and/or a phone number where you can get a text message.
 This will help us reach you.

 Or, leave a message on our legal helpline at 1-800-889-2047 during these hours:

 - Wednesday: 8 - 1